steve9000gi/sort/README.md

 location in the list on the left.

 Save your work by clicking on the "Save Boxes" button, which brings up a standard file save dialog.
-The text output file that results is named SortedItems.txt by default, but call it what you wish.
+The JSON output file that results is named SortedItems.json by default, but call it what you wish.

 These instructions can be displayed by clicking on the "Help" button.